IINYS - A Moral Voice at the Table

 IINYS is an organization of congregations, clergy and individuals from progressive Protestant, Reform Jewish, Unitarian Universalist and other faith traditions across the state.
 We work for the common good through progressive religious advocacy with the State Legislature, Executive Chamber and State agencies.

-Join us for our annual Legislative Advocacy Day, spring 2018, in the Legislative Office Building in Albany.
+Join us for our annual Legislative Advocacy Day, Monday, May 7, 2018, in the Legislative Office Building in Albany.
 Doors open at 9:30, program starts at 10:00 with speakers, lobbying starts at 11:30.
-Date, room number, and agenda to be announced.
+Room number and agenda to be announced.

 And make your voice heard through letter-writing, e-mail, mail, and social media campaigns throughout the year.